noahehall/theBookOfNoah/databases/_arrangodb.md

 			- primary key: _id and _key
 				- a hash index for the dockey keys of all documents in the collection
 				- allows quick selection of documents using eith er the _key or _id attributes
+				- is an unsorted hash index
+					- i.e. cannot be used for non-equallity range queires or sorting
+				- cannot be
+					- dropped
+					- changed
+					- create user-defiend primary indexes
 			- an edge collections edge index: _from and _to
 		- fulltext index
 			- permits indexing just one attribute